SoonaBritney/Big_Data/README.md

 ## Vine Review Analtsis: ![Vine Review Analtsis](https://github.com/SoonaBritney/Big_Data/blob/main/vine_analysis.JPG)

 # Deliverable 3: A Written Report on the Analysis
-For this part of the Challenge, you’ll write a report that summarizes the analysis you performed in Deliverable 2.

-- The report should contain the following:
+ The report should contain the following:
         - Overview of the analysis: Explain the purpose of this analysis.
         - Results: Using bulleted lists and images of DataFrames as support, address the following questions:
             + How many Vine reviews and non-Vine reviews were there?